JKirchartz/awesome-stars/README.md

 ## VimL

+- [vim-as-an-ide](https://github.com/jez/vim-as-an-ide) - Workshop on how to use Vim Plugins.
+- [vim-online-thesaurus](https://github.com/beloglazov/vim-online-thesaurus) - A Vim plugin for looking up words in an online thesaurus
 - [limelight.vim](https://github.com/junegunn/limelight.vim) - :flashlight: All the world's indeed a stage and we are merely players
 - [vim-virtualenv](https://github.com/plytophogy/vim-virtualenv) - Vim plugin for working with python virtualenvs
 - [vim-codekit](https://github.com/noahfrederick/vim-codekit) - CodeKit 2 support for Vim